linuxkay/yogurt/README.md

 Need to fix unable to reboot using SSD on Pi.
 May need firmware upgrade or Upgrade Pi4.

-Impact 2 - Analyze user drop rate on do-you-linux.com.
+ Analyze user drop rate on do-you-linux.com.
 Assuming changing raspberry pi from Sakura vps caused a problem.
 Moreover, no updating blog affects user drop rates badly.

-Impact 2 - ieserver is out dated.
+ieserver is out dated.
 Need to use different ddns service.
 Stopped ddns.pl in cron 2021/01/01.

 Feature requests: Create server monitoring using github to get graph images.(Checked Mar21st 2021. still under dev?)

 Add slashes on each internal link ends for better SEO and better performance.

+Investigate server availability.

 ## References